hattan/shArg/README.md

 * Parse inputs: ```shArgs.parse "$@"```

-* If arguments are autoexported they will be accessible via global variables.
+* If arguments are auto exported they will be accessible via global variables.

-* If not autoexported (default) then you can explicility read the values using either of these mechanisms:
+* If not auto exported (default) then you can explicitly read the values using either of these mechanisms:

   * using shArg.val